 January 13: Because a Little Bug Went Ka-Choo!
 Rosetta Stone (International Skeptics Day)

 Today is International Skeptics Day, the holiday I love very much.
 It’s so important to teach kids to think critically about the things they hear, read, or take for granted.
 I meet many adults who believe things just because they read about them on the internet or heard about them on TV.
 The word “skeptic” comes from Greek “to inquire” or “look around.”
 People who challenge commonly held assumptions become inventors and millionaires.
 Steve Jobs was one, and so was Galileo.

 In this fun, rhyming book, written by Dr. Seuss under a pen name, we hear a pretty inventive story that the author claims really happened: “And that’s how it happened.
 Believe me.
 It’s true.”
 Ask kids to look for supporting evidence for the author’s claim that it was true.
 Discuss the difference between accepting things at face value and employing a healthy dose of doubt.

 January 14: Listen Buddy by Helen Lester

 I’m not completely sure what exactly creates the attraction in this book, but all my kids went through a stage when reading it a few times each day was a must.
-The story is about a bunny whose head is always up in the clouds, which makes him very bad at listening.
+The story is about one distracted bunny.
+His head is always up in the clouds, which makes him very bad at listening.
 When his dad asks him for a pen, Buddy brings him a hen, and when his mom asks for a slice of bread, he brings her a slice of… bed (yep, he used a saw.
 My kids love this part).
 But then something happens that teaches Buddy a lesson and improves his listening skills once and for all.
 What a fun way to deliver a powerful message that listening is an active choice.